mxagar/flask_guide/flask_guide.md

 # Dynamic routing: we pass a variable that changes the URL name
 # The idea is that the page is created when we enter the address,
 # i.e., we pass the variable via the web browser!
-# Then, that variable can be processed in the page function.
+# Then, that variable can be processed in the page or view function.
 # http://127.0.0.1:5000/user/mikel -> URL accepted and content modified
 # http://127.0.0.1:5000/user/unai -> URL accepted and content modified
 # We can apply changes to name: name.upper(), etc.